 That is a lie.

 It is never too late for a fresh start.
 We get one every single day.
 We get to try a new thing.
 Bridge a gap.
 Say we are sorry.
 Try harder.
-Every single day we have a choice about whether we choose to be transparent and venerable or not.
+Every single day we have a choice about whether we choose to be transparent and vulnerable or not.

 So what if you don’t like your family that much?
 What if there is so much hurt and so much baggage of the years of toxicity, that you feel like you are walking into a minefield before you even try?